 Surgeons replace the damaged heart with a healthy one taken from a donor who has been declared brain dead.
 It can take several months to find a donor heart that closely matches the tissues of the person receiving the transplant.
 But this matching process increases the likelihood that the recipient's body will accept the heart.
 In some cases surgeons will implant a left ventricular assist device to help the heart function during this waiting period.
 This mechanical pump helps the left ventricle (lower left chamber) to pump.

 During a transplant procedure, the surgeon connects the patient to a heart-lung machine, which takes over the functions of the heart and lungs.
 The surgeon then removes the diseased heart and replaces it with the donor heart.
 Finally, the major blood vessels are reconnected and the new heart is ready to work.

 The outlook for people with heart transplants is good during the first few years after the transplant.
-In fact, over 85 percent of patients live for more than a year after their operations.
-However, the number of patients who receive heart transplants is still relatively low (around 2,200 each year).
+In fact, about 90 percent of patients live for more than a year after their operations.
+However, the number of patients who receive heart transplants is still relatively low (around 2,500 each year).
 Read more about heart transplants.